ianmicheal/DREAMNEO-CD-1.0/README.md

 ######################################################################
 #                 Dream neo cd for DreamCast  V 1.0                  #
 ######################################################################

-Major update
-This is neogeo cd emulator for dreamcast it can selfboot games and run real neogeo cd games on dreamcast It can also be used from dreamshell and a sd card with out cdda In 2004 I ported this to dreamcast the first working neogeo cd emulator for our beloved console It can play real neogeo cd games and also selfboot on the same cdi
+Major update this is neogeo cd emulator for dreamcast it can selfboot games and run real neogeo cd games on dreamcast It can also be used from dreamshell and a sd card with out cdda In 2004 I ported this to dreamcast the first working neogeo cd emulator for our beloved console It can play real neogeo cd games and also selfboot on the same cdi